maattss/tdt4250-assignment3/README.md

 ## Development and running transformation

-How the model is transformed from Ecore to HTMl is described in the [generate.mtl](./tdt4250.studyplan.acceleo/src/tdt4250/studyplan/acceleo/main/generate.mtl) file.
+How the model is transformed from Ecore to HTML is described in the [generate.mtl](./tdt4250.studyplan.acceleo/src/tdt4250/studyplan/acceleo/main/generate.mtl) file.
 Edit this file if you want to change how the transformation is done.

 To re-generate HTML file run, the generate.mtl file using this procedure and configurations: